awjohnso/JAMF-DSE-BindToAD/README.md

 Originally written by the folks at DeployStudio, and modified over the years to work without DeployStudio.

-Converted it ZSH in February 2020.
+Converted it to ZSH in February 2020.

 We find that there are issues when binding with a profile that are not present when dsconfigad is used to bind.